-Trung has funded healthcare for 42 patients in 11 countries.
+Trung has funded healthcare for 54 patients in 12 countries.

-Hour is a 48-year-old grocery seller from Cambodia.
-He has two children, one daughter and one son.
-He likes to watch television and he also likes to play games with his children.
-Ten years ago, Hour had an ear infection.
-This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Hour experiences smelliness, ear discharge, itchiness, and hearing loss.
-He has a difficult time hearing and he finds it challenging to communicate well with his family and people at the market.
-Hour traveled to our medical partner's care center to receive treatment.
-On March 11th, he will undergo a mastoidectomy procedure in his left ear.
-During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
+Theary is a 52-year-old teacher from Cambodia.
+She has two daughters, and enjoys cooking for her family, cleaning the house, and tailoring clothes in her free time.
+When she was a child, Theary had a serious ear infection.
+This infection caused the tympanic membrane, or the ear drum, in her left ear to perforate.
+For this reason, Theary experiences hearing loss, tinnitus, discharge, headaches, and infection.
+She cannot hear others clearly when they speak, and she often has a difficult time speaking with others.
+Theary traveled to our medical partner's care center to receive treatment.
+On February 25th, she will undergo a myringoplasty procedure in her left ear.
+During this procedure, surgeons will close the perforation.
+Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-"I hope that my ear infection stops, my ear drum heals, and my hearing improves," he shared.
+"I hope that after my surgery, my ear infection will stop and my hearing will improve," she said.